 By default the JVM Heap in the executor container is sized to 500MiB.
 This is the result of the default values associated with the following keys in Domino's Central Configuration, as JVM heap space is calculated by taking the difference between memoryRequestedMiB and nonHeapMemoryReserveMiB:

 If these keys cannot be found in your Central Configuration, they will be using their default values of 1500 MiB for memoryRequestedMiB and 1000 MiB for nonHeapMemoryReserveMiB, which leaves 500 MiB for JVM heap space.
 You can allow more space for the JVM heap by increasing the the value for memoryRequestedMiB.
-Typically we advise increasing by the least expected amount and increasing it from there if needed.
+Typically we advise increasing by the least expected amount and increasing it from there if needed because for every individual workspace/app/job will consume this much more RAM and if there are many runs per node this could add up.
 As seen in the following screenshot, 1600 or 1750 could be a good place to start.